The law school with a heart.

 To equip graduates with excellent knowledge of the different legal intricacies not only of Philippine laws but of international scope as well.

-Comparative School Fees:
+Comparative School Fees

-Comparative Misc. and Other Fees:
+Comparative School Fees (Misc. and Other Fees)

 Contact Information